For many attending Relay For Life, the most moving, poignant and personal part of the event is the Candle of Hope Ceremony.

 The Candle of Hope Ceremony represents a time for reflection, grieving and hope.
 Encourage your team – and anyone you know who has been affected by cancer – to provide and decorate a candle bag as part of this moving ceremony.

-Candle bags are available from the following outlets: Mainland’s Shop (Dunrossness), Bigton Shop, Sandwick Baking Company, Scalloway Meat Company, Shetland Times shop, Shetland Soap Company, Bank of Scotland, Thulecraft, Ninian, Brae Garage, Robinson & Morrisons (Weisdale), Eid Community Co-operative (Aith), JWJ (Whalsay), Ollaberry Shop, R.S.
+Candle bags are available from the following outlets: Mainland’s Shop (Dunrossness), Bigton Shop, Sandwick Baking Company, Scalloway Meat Company, CRUK Shop, Bank of Scotland, Thulecraft, Ninian, Brae Garage, Robinson & Morrisons (Weisdale), Eid Community Co-operative (Aith), JWJ (Whalsay), Ollaberry Shop, R.S.
 Henderson’s (Yell) and the Final Checkout, Unst.

 A donation of £5 is suggested for each candle bag.